2008 NBA draft

 For the first time in draft history the first three draft picks were all freshmen.
 The Chicago Bulls used the first overall pick to draft Chicago native Derrick Rose from the University of Memphis, who later went on to win the NBA Rookie of the Year Award, making him the first player to be drafted first overall and to win Rookie of the Year since LeBron James in 2003, and also became the youngest player to win the NBA Most Valuable Player Award in 2011 at age 22.
 The Miami Heat used the second pick to draft Michael Beasley from Kansas State University, and the Minnesota Timberwolves used the third pick to draft O. J. Mayo from The University of Southern California.
 The Seattle SuperSonics used their 4th overall pick to draft Russell Westbrook from The University of California, Los Angeles, who would go on to win the 2017 NBA MVP award and is widely considered the best player in this draft.
 With five players taken in the draft, the University of Kansas tied University of Connecticut (2006) and University of Florida (2007) for the record with the most players selected in the first two rounds of an NBA draft until the University of Kentucky (2012) broke the record with six players drafted.
 Another record was set when twelve freshmen were drafted, ten of whom were drafted in the first round.
 Of the players drafted, 29 are forwards, 19 are guards, and 12 are centers.

 The 2008 NBA Draft was the final time that the Seattle SuperSonics made an NBA Draft appearance, as well as the final time that the Sonics appeared in official media publications.
 In early July, the franchise relocated to Oklahoma City, Oklahoma, and was renamed the Oklahoma City Thunder.
 The Thunder made their first NBA Draft appearance in 2009.
 This draft also marked the first time that an NBA D-League player was drafted.
-As of 2025, there are six active players from this draft who are still playing in the NBA: Russell Westbrook, Kevin Love, Eric Gordon, Brook Lopez, Nicolas Batum and DeAndre Jordan.
+As of 2026, there are four active players from this draft who are still playing in the NBA: Kevin Love, Eric Gordon, Brook Lopez and DeAndre Jordan.
+Brook Lopez and DeAndre Jordan are the only players from this draft who are actively on an NBA roster.